patrick1990/postmag-nc/README.md

 A configuration file for postfix that implements these aliases can be generated via the occ command line tool.

+**One remark**: This app needs admin access to a postfix mail server for your own domain and some admin skills (for instance for deploying the generated alias file to the mail server).
+Otherwise it is only a list of a bunch of text without any usage.

 ## Alias format

 A generated alias is built out of 3 parts.